Skip to main content

 What is debt-to-income ratio?

-Debt-to-income ratio, or DTI, is an industry standard measure to establish how much house you can afford.
-Expressed as a percentage, it shows how much of your money goes toward debt, giving you and lenders a clear picture of how much you can dedicate toward paying off a mortgage each month.
-If you’re getting ready to buy a home , the lower your DTI, the better.
+Debt-to-income ratio is an industry standard measure to establish how much house you can afford.
+Expressed as a percentage, it shows how much of your money goes toward debt, giving you and lenders an idea of how much you can dedicate toward paying off a mortgage each month.
+Generally, if you're getting ready to buy a home or refinance a loan, the lower your DTI, the better.

-1. Add up all your monthly expenses.
-Include things like current rent or mortgage payments, car payments, student loans, child support, credit card minimums and any other recurring payments you make month-to-month that go towards debt.
+• Add up all your monthly expenses.
+Include things like current rent or mortgage payments, car payments, student loans, child support, credit card minimums and any other recurring payments you make month-to-month that go toward debt.

-2. Next, divide that amount by your monthly gross income (aka, your income before taxes, and retirement contributions, etc., has been deducted)
+• Next, divide that amount by your monthly gross income (aka your income before taxes, retirement contributions, etc., have been deducted).

-3. The resulting figure is your debt-to-income ratio.
+• The resulting figure is your debt-to-income ratio (don't forget to move the decimal over two places).
 It shows what percent of your income goes toward debt.

 • Utilities, like water, garbage, electricity or gas bills